South Africa

 Our Namibia photography tour begins this evening at Windhoek, where we will stay overnight.
 Home to a population of around 300,000 people, Windhoek feels more like a large town than a capital city.
 It is a modern city whose architecture is sprinkled with colonial buildings that hark back to the time when Namibia was a German colony.

-On the first night of our expedition we will enjoy a welcome dinner at the iconic restaurant ‘Joe’s’, the traditional start and end point for many a memorable photography expedition in the Kalahari and the Namib.
+On the first night of our expedition we will enjoy a welcome dinner at our lovely lodge overlooking the nearby arid mountains outside Windhoek.

 Day 2